chhabrakaran7/redhat8-ansible/README.md

 1. A playbook that is written with a motive to perform only one task.
 2. I've added multiple examples for playbooks which perform single task.
-3. Location: redhat8-ansible/playbooks/singletask_playbooks/
+3. Some added single task playbooks are: create user, delete user, add group and delete group on all hosts under inventory.

-4. Some added single task playbooks are: create user, delete user, add group and delete group on all hosts under inventory.
+`Location: redhat8-ansible/playbooks/singletask_playbooks/`

 **Multiple task playbooks**
 1. A playbook that is written with a motive to perform multiple tasks.
 2. I've added multiple examples for playbooks which perform multiple tasks.
-3. Location: redhat8-ansible/playbooks/multitask_playbooks/
+3. Added a multitask playbook: Setup FTP server

-4. Added a multitask playbook: Setup FTP server
+`Location: redhat8-ansible/playbooks/multitask_playbooks/`

 ##### Variables
 As in any other programming/scripting language the use of a variable is a good practice.
 Some of the features of variables include: code re-use, perform multiple tasks, prevention of code duplication.